JsCommunity/iterable-backoff/README.md

 ```
 # Install dependencies
-> yarn
+> npm ci

 # Run the tests
-> yarn test
+> npm test

 # Continuously compile
-> yarn dev
+> npm run dev

 # Continuously run the tests
-> yarn dev-test
+> npm run dev-test

 # Build for production (automatically called by npm install)
-> yarn build
+> npm run build
 ```

 ## Contributions

-Contributions are *very* welcomed, either on the documentation or on the code.
+Contributions are _very_ welcomed, either on the documentation or on the code.

 You may: